LucasDamo22/LinkedList-String/README.md

-# template-ic

-To run the program, type "./bin/main.exe"
 # LinkedList-String
+#To compile, type "make" on the root folder
+#To run the program, type "./bin/main.exe" on the root folder